TaskCoach.AI Blog

 The 21-Day Habit Myth: What Lally's 2010 Research Actually Found

-The "21 days to form a habit" idea is a misreading of plastic-surgery patient adjustment from 1960.
-Phillippa Lally's 2010 research found the real number is closer to 66 days median — and the range is enormous: 18 to 254 days.
+The '21 days to form a habit' idea comes from a misreading of a 1960 book about plastic-surgery patients, not habit research.
+Phillippa Lally's 2010 study found the real median is 66 days, and the range is enormous: 18 to 254 days.

 Behavioral Activation: Why Doing Lifts Mood (Not The Other Way Around)

-Peter Lewinsohn's 1970s research turned the conventional wisdom on its head: depression isn't fixed by feeling better and then doing things — it's fixed by doing things and then feeling better.
-Behavioral Activation is now one of the most empirically-supported treatments for depression, sometimes outperforming SSRIs and CBT.
+Peter Lewinsohn's 1970s research flipped the conventional wisdom on depression: doing things first is what makes you feel better, not the reverse.
+Behavioral Activation is now one of the most well-supported treatments for depression, sometimes outperforming SSRIs and CBT.

-Daily Mood Tracking: What 8 RCTs Show About Naming What You Feel
+Daily Mood Tracking: What 8 Studies Show About Naming What You Feel

-Faurholt-Jepsen et al.'s 2024 systematic review of 8 randomized trials shows that the simple practice of tracking mood daily increases emotional awareness and reduces depressive symptoms — across protocols, across populations, with minimal cost.
+A 2024 review of 8 randomized trials found that the simple habit of tracking your mood daily builds emotional awareness and reduces depressive symptoms, across formats and populations, for almost no cost.

 Emotional Granularity: Why Naming What You Feel Changes What You Can Do With It

-Lisa Feldman Barrett's research on emotional granularity shows that people who can distinguish "frustrated" from "tired" from "restless" make better decisions, recover faster from bad days, and need less alcohol and medication to regulate.
+Lisa Feldman Barrett's research on emotional granularity shows that people who can tell "frustrated" apart from "tired" and "restless" make better decisions, recover from bad days faster, and rely less on alcohol and medication to cope.

 Debt Snowball vs Avalanche: The Math, The Psychology, And The Winner For You